LiWinston/GenshinImpact/README.md

 ## Evaluation Plan

-    Evaluation techniques: Which evaluation techniques will you use and why?
-What tasks will you ask participants to perform?
-    Participants: How will you recruit participants?
-What qualifying criteria will you use to ensure that they are representative of your target audience?
-    Data collection: What sort of data is being collected?
-How will you collect the data?
-What tools will you use?
-    Data analysis: How will you analyse the data?
-What metrics will you use to evaluate your game, and provide a basis for making changes?
-    Timeline: What is your timeline for completing the evaluation?
-When will you make changes to the game?
-    Responsibilities: Who is responsible for each task?
-How will you ensure that everyone contributes equally?

 **1. Objectives and Scope:**
    1. The purpose of this Evaluation is to present the game's current state to beta tests, gather feedbacks and insights from testers about graphics, gameplay mechanics, audio, storyline, controls and UI.
 In particular, we are interested to understand how players feel about environment, monster, and other elements, whether these contribute positively to game immersion, or offer insufficient engagement for players to be motivated to continue the game.
    2. furthermore, we wish to gather feedback on QOL improvement that could be implemented to enhance game feedback, sense of control, and direction to the player.
 In the current design, the game is open world without a direct line of progression that forces players to undertake a certain route, concerns arises whether players could successfully complete the game with minimal level of hints currently available.
 Or that without clear goals or directives, players would feel like a headless chicken, not knowing what to do.